top of page

 1. Materials Collection: Participants are requested to gather 250-gram samples of local pigments, soils, ochres, rock pigments and flood mud.
 Please be mindful and respectful of locations when gathering materials, for further guidelines visit https://wildpigmentproject.org/reciprocal-foraging

-2. Labelling: Each sample should be labeled with the following information:
+2. Labeling: Each sample should be labeled with the following information:

 • Location gathered: Specify the specific location or region from which the pigment was collected.